dabit3/amplify-datastore-example/README.md

 import { Post, PostStatus } from "./models";
 ```

+### At this point the app back end has _not_ been deployed, for now we will be working locally.

 Now, let's look at the different types of operations.

 ### Saving data